Table-based Quantifier Elimination: Preliminaries

-Here, the domain of the relations is the set of terms introduced in Section~3.1.
-Further, I use a \define{comparison language} and a \define{construction language} over a relation of terms.
-The base symbols of both languages are the attribute names of the relation.
-The operators of the comparison language are $\sequals, \slt, \sleq, \sgeq, \sgt, \snot, \sand, \sor$: they compare terms and evaluate to either true or false for each row of the relation.
-The operators of the construction language are $+, <, <, \leq, \geq, >, \lnot, \land, \lor$: they construct new terms, one for each row of the relation.
+Further, I distinguish \define{comparison expressions} and \define{construction expressions} over a relation.
+The base symbols of both types of expressions are the attribute names of the relation, which act as variables.
+Comparison expressions evaluate to a boolean value ($\top$ or $\bot$) for each row of the relation.
+Their operators, $\sequals, \slt, \sleq, \sgeq, \sgt, \snot, \sand, \sor$, map to the native operators of the underlying database.
+Construction expressions build new terms from attribute values, one for each row of the relation; these terms are simplified when possible using the laws of the background SMT theories.
+Their operators are the function symbols of the signature (e.g., $+, =, <, \dots, \lnot, \land, \lor$).

-I use the following notations for relations: \begin{itemize}

-\item $0_{\bar n}$ is the n-relation with attributes $\bar n$ but without tuples; $1$ is the 0-relation with one empty tuple;
+I use the following notations for relations: \begin{itemize} \item $0_{\bar n}$ is the \define{empty relation} with attributes $\bar n$ and no tuples; $1$ is the \define{unit relation} (the 0-relation with one empty tuple);